15 Creative & Fun Ways Nurses Can Earn Money on the Side

-Working as a full-time nurse will definitely pay the bills.
+Working as a full-time nurse will pay the bills.
 But what if you need a little extra money?
-All of these side jobs ideas will use your skills as a nurse to give you that extra money you want.
+All of these side job ideas will use your nursing skills to give you that extra money you want.

 Look through this list of side jobs for nurses and find one that works for you.